AlessandroBonomo28/Openbrainrot/README.md

 ## FAQ 🤔
 ### do I need Assembly AI api key?

-no, if not set, subtitles are generated locally
+no, if not set, subtitles are generated locally but poorly.
+Assembly AI api key is advised

 ### How do I replace the default background clips?